Report on Government Services 2021

 Response times — commencing investigations

-Proportion of investigations commenced within 7 days of, or more than 29 days from, notification, 2016-17 (per cent)
+Proportion of investigations commenced within 7 days of, or 29 days or more from, notification, 2019-20 (per cent)

 Response times — completing investigations

 Proportion of investigations completed within 28 days of, or more than 90 days from, notification, 2019-20 (per cent)